Preparing autistic children for starting primary school: strategies

 Ideally, your child’s transition activities would start at the beginning of their last year at preschool.

 Good communication with your child’s school is an important part of your child’s transition.
-It creates a shared understanding of your child’s goals and needs, and makes it easier for you to speak up for your child if you need to.
+It creates a shared understanding of your child’s goals and needs.
+It also makes it easier for you to speak up for your child if you need to.
 If you need help communicating or working with the school, a support person or disability advocate might be a good option.

 A gradual approach is the best way to help your child get familiar with the school.
 For example: